 If the retargeting event is from a non-emergency destination to an emergency services destination, or from an emergency services destination to a non-emergency destination, then the STI-AS shall perform "div" authentication as specified in Clause 5.3.
 For example, a retargeting event that updates the Request-URI from urn:service:sos to TN 1-303-555-1212 (or vice versa) requires “div” authentication.
 Whether the STI-AS performs "div" authentication for retargeting events that update the Request-URI from digits ‘911’ to an ‘sos’ service URN, or from one ‘sos’ service URN to another ‘sos’ service URN, is based on local policy.

-End-user Device Call Diversion
+SP authenticates call diverted by VoIP Entity